fotor-2025042422352

 fotor-20241229135314.png

-The 2022 Saudi Arabian Grand Prix (officially known as the Formula 1 STC Saudi Arabian Grand Prix 2022) is a Formula One motor race held on 27 March 2022 at the Jeddah Corniche Circuit in Saudi Arabia.
-It is the second edition of the Saudi Arabian Grand Prix and the second round of the 2022 Formula One World Championship.
-Red Bull's Max Verstappen wins the race ahead of Ferrari's Charles Leclerc, who sets the fastest lap for an additional point, and Ferrari teammate Carlos Sainz Jr. Red Bull's pole-sitter Sergio Pérez finishes fourth.
-The race weekend is held from 25–27 March 2022 and is the second race to take place in Saudi Arabia after the first one held in December 2021.
-The race occurs one week after the Bahrain Grand Prix and two weeks before the Australian Grand Prix.
-On 25 March, an Aramco oil depot near Jeddah, approximately 16 km (10 mi) from the circuit, is attacked by drones and missiles, triggering a large fire.
-Yemen's Houthi movement rebels, who are also accused of launching a missile during the 2021 Diriyah ePrix, allegedly claim responsibility.
+The 2022 Saudi Arabian Grand Prix - officially titled the Formula 1 STC Saudi Arabian Grand Prix 2022 - is a Formula One motor race held from 25 to 27 March 2022 at the Jeddah Corniche Circuit in Saudi Arabia.
+It marks the second edition of the Saudi Arabian Grand Prix and serves as the second round of the 2022 Formula One World Championship.
+The race takes place one week after the Bahrain Grand Prix and two weeks before the Australian Grand Prix.
+Red Bull’s Max Verstappen wins the race, followed by Ferrari’s Charles Leclerc, who also sets the fastest lap and earns an additional point, and Ferrari’s Carlos Sainz Jr. Red Bull’s pole-sitter Sergio Pérez finishes in fourth place.
+On 25 March, an Aramco oil depot near Jeddah, located approximately 16 km (10 miles) from the circuit, is attacked, resulting in a large fire.
+Yemen’s Houthi movement - accused of launching a missile during the 2021 Diriyah ePrix - allegedly claims responsibility.
 Black smoke is visible during the first practice session.
 The second practice session is delayed by 15 minutes to allow for an emergency meeting between the drivers, team principals, and Formula One CEO Stefano Domenicali.

 "The new F1 season started in dramatic fashion.
 There were some great, feel-good stories up and down the field at the first race and Ferrari did a strong job to claim a 1-2 finish.
 For us, we made a step forward in terms of performance compared to the pre-season tests but were clearly third quickest behind Ferrari and Red Bull.
 We know the W13 has potential, and we need to continue learning, find out how to unlock it, and maximise our opportunities for points in the meantime.
 Lewis did a fantastic job to claim P3 and George drove a strong and mature race, making up places to finish P4.
 We scored the maximum points we could and more than we were expecting to.
 That's partly down to others' misfortune but reliability has always been a crucial factor in Formula One.
 Now we head to Jeddah and a very different track; fast, twisty and much of the lap taken at full throttle.
 We were there just a few months ago for the first Formula One race in Saudi Arabia, and with a new car and new tyres that we're still learning how to get the most from, it will be a steep learning curve.
 That's a challenge we're looking forward to".